Adaptavist/avst-cloud-runner/README.md

 Commands:
-  all           Runs the following commands: start, bootstrap, provision start         Create a new server on the provider.
+  all           Runs the following commands: start, bootstrap, provision create        Creates a server, is stopped will start it.
+Without bootstrap os provision start         Start a server on the provider.
 Does not bootstrap or
                 provision the machine
   bootstrap     Installs required dependencies for provisioning.
 (RVM, Ruby,
                 Puppet, Git, Hiera, Eyaml...)
-                This MUST be run before the provision command provision     Provisions server using Puppet and Capistrano based on the repository specified in hiera status        Checks and prints a servers status stop          Shuts down a server but does not destroy it.
+                This MUST be run before the provision command provision     Provisions server using Puppet and Capistrano based on the repository specified in hiera clean         Runs clean commands on the server, by default gathers system stats.
+                Can pass custom commands to run. status        Checks and prints a servers status stop          Shuts down a server but does not destroy it.
 (Not available for Rackspace provider) destroy       Shuts down a server and destroys it test-config   Checks and prints configuration

 ```

 Server name must comply to "{customer_short_code}-{env}{server_number}" - see customer [short code and naming conventions](https://i.adaptavist.com/display/INFRA/Naming+conventions).